 In S.O.B., Tim Culley asks Felix Farmer "Have I ever lied to you?" and Felix replies "No".
 Tim goes on to say "Well I have, repeatedly.
 But the fact that I just admitted I have lied to you in the past means you can believe me now".

 In Spaceballs, Lone Starr pulls this repeatedly when he's sneaking aboard Spaceball One to destroy it.
 He grabs one guard by the neck and when the guard asks him what he's doing, he replies, "The Vulcan neck pinch."
-The guard then shows him the proper way to do it.
-Next he grabs a can of shaving cream from another guard and when he asks what Lone Starr's doing with it, Lone Starr replies, "This!", sprays the shaving cream in the guard's mouth and eyes, possibly drowning him.
+The guard then tells him the proper way to do it.
+Lone Starr only gets away with it because the average Spaceball is Too Dumb to Live (said Spaceball complimented him for doing it right before collapsing).
+Next he grabs a can of shaving cream from another guard and when he asks what Lone Starr's doing with it, Lone Starr replies, "This!", sprays the shaving cream in the guard's mouth and eyes before giving him the pinch.